-This 16-18 credit hour certificate is designed for undergraduate students who desire to gain greater competency in their understanding of diverse American Indian histories and cultures.
-The certificate will also help students gain greater understanding and appreciation of current issues relevant to American Indian peoples and steps American Indians are taking to build and strengthen their communities.
+This 18-credit hour certificate is designed for degree-seeking students in any major and non-degree-seeking students who want to become more proficient in this in-depth area of global studies, an area of expertise sought after by businesses; local, state, and federal government agencies; nonprofit and nongovernmental (NGO) organizations; health care and social service professions; and any other workplace or setting that requires people to talk across cultural differences.
+Students will gain greater competency in their understanding of diverse American Indian histories and cultures.
+The certificate will also help students gain greater and understanding and appreciation of current issues relevant to American Indian people and steps American Indians are taking to build and strengthen their communities.

 Required Courses (9 hours):